Celestial Regge theory: Regge limit

 one sees that the contribution from the discontinuity vanishes for odd $J$

 while for even $J$ one has

-The fact that only even spins appears is a consequence of crossing symmetry, which allows to exclude the odd spin partial amplitudes if there are no physical poles associated to such exchanges.
+The fact that only even spins receive a contribution from the discontinuity is a consequence of crossing symmetry, which allows to exclude the odd spin partial amplitudes.
 This can be easily seen by expanding both sides of the crossing equation

 a la Froissart-Gribov, while keeping the $t$-channel variable fixed.
 For $\cT(u,t)$ this is

 which follows from $s(-z_t,t)=u(z_t,t)$.
 We thus have

 giving \eqref{eq FG expansion with the u}.
 Crossing is therefore simply given by